 These options are a few of many solutions being developed to increase the decentralization of exchange.
 If you’re not a high frequency trader, we recommend at least using non-custodial exchanges which put you at less risk of losing funds and reduces the influence large centralized platforms have on the operation and functioning of the ecosystem.

 However, we should also acknowledge that decentralization isn’t necessarily important nor effective in all situations or contexts.
 Centralization and decentralization each have their benefits and trade-offs.
-Because of unavoidable trade-offs we expect to see a diverse ecosystem of trades taking place on centralized services and growing network(s) of decentralized exchange.Download Edge for iOS Download Edge from the Play Store Android APK Direct Download
+Because of unavoidable trade-offs we expect to see a diverse ecosystem of trades taking place on centralized services and growing network(s) of decentralized exchange.Download Edge on iOS Download Edge from the Play Store Android APK Direct Download